-By signing this document, I affirm that I wil l not receive help from any other person(s) on the content and writing of this comprehensive ex kam.
-I acknowledge that I will have access to various knowledge-based resources, including but no ot limited to, books, articles, journals, class notes, and the internet; however, the work I submit in this exam will be fully my own.
-I also confirm that I have reviewed the Child and Family S tudies Graduate Handbook regarding the procedures of this comprehensive examination and that I will comply with these procedures.
-G. 1 (G') Student Signature Date
+By signing this document, I affirm that I will not receive help from any other person(s) on the content and writing of this comprehensive exam.
+I acknowledge that I will have access to variou knowledge-based resources, including but not limited to, books, articles, journals, class notes, and the internet; however, the work I submit in this exam will be fully my own.
+I also confirm hat I have reviewed the Child and Family Studies Graduate Handbook regarding the procedure of this comprehensive examination and that I will comply with these procedures.
+Details of City and the second Student Signature Date